9 Best Ways to Compress Images in Bulk [+ Resize and Optimize in Bulk]

 You’ll have to start over if you make a mistake while compressing images in bulk.
 Thus, you need to be careful while compressing images in bulk.

-Here are some of the best ways to compress images in bulk,
+Here are some of the best ways to compress image files in bulk:

 Before you compress images in bulk, convert them to an appropriate file format.
 The choice of format directly impacts the image file size, image quality, and compatibility with different platforms.